Mastermind-sap/Prep/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors who have helped improve this repository
+- Thanks to all contributors who have helped improve this project.
-- Inspired by various open-source educational resources
+- Inspired by various open-source educational resources.
-- Community feedback and suggestions
+- Community feedback and suggestions.
-- Educational institutions and online learning platforms
+- Educational institutions and online learning platforms.

 Special thanks to: